johanamagnusson/hpc_tma881/assignment1/report.markdown

 ##gcov

-The lines of code that are run second nesteled for-loop int the sums functions (lines 7, 17 and 27).
+The lines of code that are run second nestled for-loop int the sums functions (lines 7, 17 and 27).
 They are all run 200200000 times.
-The reason why the line initializing the loop is run more than the lines insede the code (200000000) is because at the last iteration of the loop, the if statement that terminates the loop is runs and makes sure to skip the code inside the loop.
+The reason why the line initializing the loop is run more than the lines inside the code (200000000) is because at the last iteration of the loop, the if statement that terminates the loop is runs and makes sure to skip the code inside the loop.